SeokRae/nicepay-manual-eng/api/nicepay-api-billing.md

 <br>

-## Create Billkey
+## Recurring Payment - Create Token

-You can implement periodic payments through the Billing API.
+You can implement subscribtion payments through the Recurring Payment API.
-If you pass the card information through the `/v1/subscribe/regist` API, you can receive an encrypted key value (bid) in response.
+If you pass the card information through the `/v1/subscribe/regist` API, you can receive an encrypted Token(bid) in response.
-After that, if you pass the encrypted key value (bid) through the `/v1/subscribe/{bid}/payments` API with payment amount, Authorization will be occurred with the registered card.
+After that, if you pass the encrypted Token(bid) through the `/v1/subscribe/{bid}/payments` API with payment amount, Authorization will be occurred with the registered card.

 > ⚠️ IMPORTANT
-> Multiple Billkey can be generated with one card and All issued bid can be used until deleted.
+> Multiple Token can be generated with one card and All issued bid can be used until deleted.

 <br>